ASHWIL BELL

 George recognized Cassidy’s drive and skill and introduced him to his son Cliff, who runs the local aircraft maintenance shop and Fixed Base of Operations (FBO), Border Air.
 Soon after, Cassidy was officially hired on as an apprentice.
 He invested his scholarship funds in building his personal toolkit and purchasing parts for his experimental aircraft.

-Today, Cassidy continues to work in the shop, gaining hours and experience toward his Airframe & Powerplant (A&P) certification.
-Once earned, it will allow him to sign off on maintenance work—both for himself and others.
-“None of this would have happened without the fellowship opportunity,” he reflects.
-Cassidy’s story is a powerful reminder that when young people are given the tools, trust, and mentors they need, they can chart extraordinary paths—on their own terms, and in the direction of their dreams.
+Today, Cassidy continues to work in the shop, gaining hours and experience toward his A&P certification.
+Once earned, it will allow him to sign off on maintenance work, both for himself and others.